nikshrma/Assignment_1/README.md

 1. Each assignment will have a dedicated repository which you should be able to find on my profile.
 2. I will only be providing the solutions of the tricky and somewhat difficult questions.
 Solutions of the easier problems are available on the internet and are easily findable.
 3. I will use comments to explain the logic wherever necessary but you will only be able to understand the solutions if you spend time with the problem and the solution yourself.
-4. If you still have trouble understanding then just drop me a main and I will try my level best to make you understand.
+4. If you still have trouble understanding then just drop me a mail and I will try my level best to make you understand.

 ## 🤝 Contributing
 If you have improvements, suggestions, or alternative solutions, please feel free to open a pull request.
 Let’s make this resource as helpful as possible for everyone!